-Occasionally, a researcher will have to cancel an in-lab appointment because of schedule conflicts, apparatus breakdowns, etc. If you must cancel or miss a previously scheduled appointment, any participant who merely shows up must receive a single point.
-If you cannot be present, then have someone post a sign explaining that the appointment has been temporarily cancelled and that those who sign in on the sheet will receive a point for showing up.
-It is the researcher's responsibility to ensure that research sessions are conducted at the scheduled time.
-Repeated instances of a researcher failing to show up for scheduled research sessions will result in loss of access to the participant pool.
+Occasionally, an experimenter will have to cancel an experiment because of schedule conflicts, apparatus breakdowns, etc. If you must cancel or miss previously scheduled experiments, any subject who merely shows up must receive a single point.
+If you cannot be present, then have someone post a sign-up sheet on the door with the instruction that the experiment has been temporarily canceled and that those scheduled for the appointment will receive one point.
+It is the responsibility of the researcher to ensure that experiments are conducted at the time students arrive.
+Repeated instances of an experimenter failing to show up for scheduled experiments could result in loss of access to the subject pool.
 Please remember that it is our privilege to be able to use students in our research and that they should be treated accordingly.
-It is our responsibility to ensure that every participant leaves with a positive and educational experience.
-Failure to comply with the above rules or mistreatment of participants in any way will result in immediate withdrawal of privileges as a researcher.
+It is our responsibility to ensure that every participant leaves the research study with a positive experience.
+Failure to comply with the above rules or mistreatment of subjects in any way will result in immediate withdrawal of your privileges as an experimenter.